JustinMullin/bartletBot/README.md

-# President Josiah Edward "Jed" Bartlet
+# President Josiah Edward "Jed" Bartlet Debate Bot

 This is a submission to a Nerdery JVM Code Challenge.
 The challenge is to produce a CLI "chatbot" which responds to 2016 presidential debate questions (or really anything you care to throw at it).